thehn/pool_service/design/README.md

 quick deployment, health check, auto-scaling, auto start-over ...)

-<b><i> By using using Redis and Kubernetes cluster, our serivce can achive all high availability, scalability & resiliency.
+<b><i> By using using Redis and Kubernetes cluster, our serivce can achieve all high availability, scalability & resiliency.
    This architecture can also turn the application into a cloud service without much effort </i></b>

 ### Consideration.